splunk/splunk-operator/docs/AppFramework.md

      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

 3. Create unique folders on the remote storage volume to use as App Source locations.
    * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
-In this example, there are Splunk apps that are installed and run locally on the cluster manager, and select apps that will be distributed to all cluster peers by the cluster manager.
+In this example, there are Splunk apps installed and run locally on the cluster manager, and select apps that will be distributed to all cluster peers by the cluster manager.
    * The apps are split across 3 folders named `networkApps`, `clusterBase`, and `adminApps` .
 The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster manager instance only.

 4. Copy your Splunk app or add-on archive files to the App Source.